nilearn/nilearn/doc/changes/latest.rst

   Moreover, any atlas fetcher that returned int64 images now produces images containing smaller ints. (:gh:`3227` by `Jerome Dockes`_)
-- Refactors fmriprep confound loading such that that the parsing of the relavant image file and the loading of the confounds are done in separate steps (:gh:`3274` by `David G Ellis`_).
+- Refactors fmriprep confound loading such that that the parsing of the relevant image file and the loading of the confounds are done in separate steps (:gh:`3274` by `David G Ellis`_).